phetsims/quadrilateral/doc/implementation-notes.md

 /model/prototype/TangibleConnectionModel.ts is also the fundamental component for modelling connections for various prototypes.

+#### Dispose
+Many of the model objects in the sim persist for the lifetime of the sim and do not need to be disposed.
+For the sound implementation, the user can switch between sound schemes in the preferences dialog, and some parts of the sound implementation do need and implement dispose.

 #### Debugging
 There is a debugging panel that displays quadrilateral and simulation state.
 Can be used with query parameter `?showModelValues`.